VoIP Application QoS

 Some ports that VoIP may require.

-range within that range.
-Your VoIP provider should be able to tell you
+that range.
+Your VoIP provider should be able to tell you what

 Using Advanced firmware on some Linksys Routers